CodeNarc/CodeNarc/codenarc-developer-guide.md

   1. Edit the generated rule class and associated test class to add the proper implementation.
   2. Modify the description messages for the new rule in "codenarc-base-messages.properties".
 Move the message entries under the proper ruleset/category section within the file.
-  4. Add description to "src/main/site/apt/codenarc-rules-XX.apt" document in the site folder.
+  4. Add description to "codenarc-rules-[category].md" document in the "docs" folder.
-  5. Run `site` from the command-line.
-Make sure all of the tests pass and review the new rule description on the appropriate ruleset page on the project site.

 ## New Rule Checklist